adeptio-project/adeptio/README.md

 # From Latin language // ădeptĭo - act of obtaining, attainment, achievement.

-Adepti|o is a fair cryptocurrency with a universal 3rd generation that combines the best features of different coins in order to create an excellent new digital payment asset.
+Adepti|o is a fair universal 3rd generation cryptocurrency that combines the best features of different coins in order to create an excellent new digital payment asset.

 Milli-Second-Transactions with HyperSend.